 The Fund or Investment Funds may enter into forward contracts for hedging and non-hedging purposes in pursuing its investment objective.
 Forward contracts are transactions involving an obligation to purchase or sell a specific currency at a future date at a specified price.
 Forward contracts may be used for hedging purposes to protect against uncertainty in the level of future non-U.S. currency exchange rates, such as when the Investment Manager or Underlying Managers anticipate purchasing or selling a non-U.S. security.
 This technique would allow the Investment Manager or Underlying Managers to "lock in" the U.S. dollar price of the security.
 Forward contracts may also be used to attempt to protect the value of an existing holding of non-U.S. securities.
-Imperfect correlation may exist, however, between the non-U.S. securities holdings of the Fund or the Investment Funds, and the forward contracts entered into with respect to those holdings.
-In addition, forward contracts may be used for non-hedging purposes, such as when the Investment Manager or Underlying Managers anticipate that particular non-U.S. currencies will appreciate or depreciate in value, even though securities denominated in those currencies are not then held in the applicable investment portfolio.
+Imperfect correlation may exist, however, between the non-U.S. securities holdings.
+In addition, forward contracts may be used for non-hedging purposes, such as when the Investment Manager or Underlying Managers or Underlying Managers anticipate that particular non-U.S. currencies will appreciate or depreciate in value, even though securities denominated in those currencies are not then held in the applicable investment portfolio.
 Generally, the Fund or Investment Funds are subject to no requirement that they hedge all or any portion of their exposure to non-U.S. currency risks, and there can be no assurance that hedging techniques will be successful if used.